znsio/specmatic-documentation/documentation/insights.md

                         type: Golden Retriever
                         status: Adopted
       ```
-4. Set up a simple CI pipeline to lint and check backward compatibility of your contracts:
+4. Set up a simple CI pipeline to lint and check backward compatibility of your contracts using Specmatic:

     ```
     name: Lint specifications and check Backward Compatibility